Melting-point depression: History

 Melting point depression was predicted in 1909 by Pawlow.
 It was directly observed inside an electron microscope in the 1960s–70s for nanoparticles of Pb, Au, and In.

 Physics

-Nanoparticles have a much greater surface to volume ratio than bulk materials.
-The increased surface to volume ratio means surface atoms have a much greater effect on chemical and physical properties of a nanoparticle.
+Nanoparticles have a much greater surface-to-volume ratio than bulk materials.
+The increased surface-to-volume ratio means surface atoms have a much greater effect on the chemical and physical properties of a nanoparticle.
 Surface atoms bind in the solid phase with less cohesive energy because they have fewer neighboring atoms in close proximity compared to atoms in the bulk of the solid.
 Each chemical bond an atom shares with a neighboring atom provides cohesive energy, so atoms with fewer bonds and neighboring atoms have lower cohesive energy.
 The cohesive energy of the nanoparticle has been theoretically calculated as a function of particle size according to Equation 1.